Imix

 Setup

 Setup the MacOS SDK in a place that docker can access.
-Rancher desktop doesn’t allow you to mount folders besides ~/ and /tmp/ therefore we need to copy it into an accesible location.
+Rancher desktop doesn’t allow you to mount folders besides ~/ and /tmp/ therefore we need to copy it into an accessible location.
 Run the following on your MacOS host:

 sudo cp -r $(readlink -f $(xcrun --sdk macosx --show-sdk-path)) ~/MacOSX.sdk